 What is a Forward Premium?

-To determine the forward premium, the variance between the spot rate and the forward rate must be estimated.
-It is in conjunction with the assumption that the future spot rate and the current futures rate will be equivalent.
+To determine the forward premium, the difference between the spot rate and the forward rate must be estimated.
+This calculation assumes that the future spot rate and the current futures rate will be equivalent.

 - A forward premium occurs when the forward exchange rate is quoted higher than the spot exchange rate.

 - A forward contract will have a premium when the expectation in the market is for the domestic currency to depreciate in value in the future versus the foreign currency

 - To find the forward premium for a currency pair, the forward exchange rate must be calculated.

 Determining the Forward Premium

 To find the forward premium for a currency pair, the forward rate must be calculated.
 It is found by using the predominant interest rates of both the local and foreign currencies and the current spot rate and is adjusted for time until expiration.
 The forward rate is found with the use of forward points.